 Our Grad Expectations columnist Dave Beeston runs the rule over his first day as a veterinarian.

 Pumpkin carving may have provided the perfect diversion to being on call this weekend, but Jordan Sinclair is looking for inspiration on enjoying her free time while waiting for the telephone to ring…13 mins

 Having now become a “real vet”, Jordan Sinclair discusses the unpredictable and daunting aspect of pet temperament that graduates are presented with in practice.

 In his second Grad Expectations, David Beeston discusses the limbo between finals and starting a job.

-Bristol student Chloe Smith recounts the stressful Groundhog day-style nature of EMS and asks those providing placements to remember they were once veterinary students too.8 mins
+Bristol student Chloe Smith recounts the stressful Groundhog day-style nature of EMS and asks those providing placements to remember they were once veterinary students too.

 David Beeston presents the first in the series of his Grad Expectations columns, with advice for students in the final stages of veterinary school.